AndiRudi/henriette/README.md

 Henriette is a remote controlled swan.

+## Installation

+Clone the repo, then install pip requirements using

+`pip install -r requirements.txt`

 ## henriette operating system (henOS)

 henOS is the main server of henriette.
 Its purpose is to control all the sensors and motors and it providers a rest endpoint to control the swans movement.